1 known point of service per 9,835 women of reproductive age

 The Yukon Registered Nurses Association adopts the Canadian Nurses Association’s Code of Ethics for Registered Nurses, which states that in cases of conscientious objection, nurses are obligated to notify their employers or the patient receiving care in advance so that alternative arrangements can be made.

-According to the Travel for Medical Treatment Regulations, Yukon’s Chief Medical Officer may approve medical travel to a centre other than Calgary, Edmonton, or Vancouver, where “he or she is of the opinion that the patient’s condition and availability of services are such that the travel is medically necessary.”
+According to the Travel for Medical Treatment Regulations, Yukon’s Chief Medical Officer may approve medical travel to a place recommended by an authorized practitioner, or they may approve medical travel to another place which they determine is appropriate for the delivery of the required medical services.
 However, the Regulation to amend the Travel for Medical Treatment Regulations (2020) states that “the Chief Medical Officer may not approve medical travel to a place outside Canada.”

 Applications for medical travel must be certified by a Yukon doctor or community health nurse and approved by the Medical Travel Program in order for the patient to be eligible for coverage.